Skip to content

 BACKGROUND:

-• Gian Carlo Menotti, the author of Help!
+- Gian Carlo Menotti, the author of Help!
 Help!
 The Globolinks, was a well respected, Pulitzer Prize winning composer.
 His most popular work is the Christmas opera Amahl and the Night Visitors, which was commissioned specifically to launch the “Hallmark Hall of Fame” television series, and which was shown annually in the United States on television during the Christmas season from 1951-1966.

-• Help!
+- Help!
 Help!
 The Globolinks, by contrast, was a flop and is rarely performed.
 It is usually only mentioned in complete biographies of Menotti.

-• Menotti was a pioneer in adapting opera for telecast, and the film version of Help!
+- Menotti was a pioneer in adapting opera for telecast, and the film version of Help!
 Help!
 The Globolinks was originally shown on German television in 1968.

 INDELIBLE IMAGE: No doubt, it’s the Globolinks themselves (pictured above), who come in two varieties: one that looks like a wriggling rook from a chess set, and one that looks like an avant-garde ballerina dressed in a full-body dayglo bungee-jumping suit.

-already presumptively pretty weird.
-But when the opera is made in 1968, at the height of the psychedelic sixties, and utilizes all the camera tricks, distorted electronic noises, and bizarre set designs Summer of Love filmmakers developed in an attempt to mimic the disorienting effects of LSD, there’s no more need for the presumption–we’re definitely caught in a very weird nook of film.
+WHAT MAKES IT WEIRD: A children’s opera about music-loathing aliens is already, presumptively, pretty weird.
+But when the opera is made in 1968, at the height of the psychedelic sixties, and utilizes all the camera tricks, distorted electronic noises, and bizarre set designs Summer of Love filmmakers developed in an attempt to mimic the disorienting effects of LSD, there’s no more need for the presumption: we’re definitely caught in a very weird nook of film.

 Opera is no longer a vital popular art form, and hasn’t been for generations.
 Many people who cannot bear the sound of screeching sopranos, or minor characters who answer a simple request for the time of day by belting out a phrase in F-sharp minor, would find Globolinks pure torture even if it were a good opera–which it isn’t.
 The music is pleasant enough but unremarkable; I doubt many could hum an aria from it (beyond the single note “la”), even after several listenings.
 The vocal performances are all impressive, but the cast has little melody to work with.
-The alien noises of the Globolinks, likely intended by Menotti to be a parody of the experimental electronic music of composers like Stockhausen, is frequently more interesting than Menotti’s wandering score.
+The alien noises of the Globolinks, intended by Menotti as a parody of the experimental electronic music of composers like Stockhausen, are more interesting than Menotti’s wandering score.

 Globolinks doesn’t fare much better as a story than it does as a piece of music.
-Even though it was designed for children, the plot is probably too preachy and ridiculous to enchant them.
+Even though it was designed for children, the plot is too preachy to enchant them.
 The second act drags badly as the focus shifts from the Globolink invasion to comic relief and a claptrap debate between the characters about the power of music.

 One of the strangest problems with the story is that the putative heroine–Madame Euterpova the music teacher–may be the piece’s least likable character, while the supposed villain–Dr. Stone the headmaster–is actually a long-suffering victim whom the script cruelly casts adrift.
 We’re first introduced to Euterpova when she storms into the headmaster’s office and throws a shrill tantrum, threatening to quit because the music department doesn’t get the attention she feels it deserves and complaining that she “has an artist’s heart and suffers.”
 She’s obviously Menotti’s mouthpiece for the importance of the power of traditional music against society’s indifference and electronic rubbish, but one has to wonder why he chose to make her so ridiculous and unsympathetic.
 Throughout the rest of the film, Euterpova is bossy, dismissive, pretentious, and shrewish.
 She even has a grotesque physical deformity in the form of a nose elongated with putty to Cyrano’s length.
 (There’s probably a deep symbolic meaning attached to her ridiculous proboscis, but I prefer to think of it as just a weird flourish).
 Though she’s intended as a comic figure, Madame Euterpova is the kind of teacher that gives kids nightmares.